PKort/HA_HikVision/README.md

 I created this repository to gather all information related to integration of  HikVision video doorbell into my HomeAssistant-driven "smart home".
 Hopefully someone will find this information useful.

+I am planning to use Android-based tablet as my wallpanel to display the dashboard and communicate with doorbell.
+My first test tablet was LenovoTab M10 (TB-505XF).
+Initially I was thinking to simply install Hik-Connect application on the tablet and switch between Hik-Connect (for receiving calls and operating doorbell) and Home Assistant (to display the dashboard and control lights/AC/others).
+Unfortunately I found that Hik-Connect app is very resource-hungry.
+When call button was pressed in the doorbell, there was a few seconds lag before Hik-Connect app was displaying notification on the tablet.
+It was irritating.
+I decived to move to more powerful tablet.
+I chose Xiaomi Redmi Pad Pro.
+It prooved to be much faster than Lenovo.
+Unfortunetely, after installing Hik-Connect, lag was also vevisible which became really annoying.
+So I decided to skip Hik-Connect app completely and rely only on Home Assistant to manage the doorbell.

+As of 20254-02-01 this document represents AS-IS setup, which may evolve in future based on new ideas or comments received.
+I will try to keep this document updated.

 # 1. Hardware

 Regarding hardware used: